 2. Set Time Management Goals

-Without a clear vision or goals, it can become easy to drift, lose focus and become distracted.
+Without a clear vision or set of specific, measurable goals, it can become easy to drift, lose focus and become distracted.

 By having clarity on where you are now and where you want to get to, it becomes much easier to focus your time.